Become a Non-Smoker

 Studies indicate that in 95% of cases where an ex-smoker has lapsed, usually smoking just one cigarette, this will lead to a full-scale relapse within a matter of days or weeks.

 In the unlikely event that you ever start to imagine smoking ‘just one cigarette’ again or find yourself lapsing, then make sure that you contact Steve as soon as possible in order to arrange further hypnotherapy sessions to address the issue.
 Preventing a lapse is always better than needing to recover from a full-scale relapse.

 - Studies indicate that in 95% of cases where an ex-smoker has lapsed, usually smoking just one cigarette, this will lead to a full-scale relapse within a matter of days or weeks.

 Our 'Stop Smoking' Hypnotherapy Programme consists of three 90-minute stop-smoking preparation sessions and one 90-minute follow-up support session.
-Fees start at £330, and the total fee in this case assumes that all sessions happen at our South Norfolk Hypnotherapy Clinic in Poringland before 5pm (Mon-Fri).
+Fees start at £330, and the total fee in this case assumes that all sessions happen at our South Norfolk Hypnotherapy Clinic in Poringland between 1pm and 5pm (Mon-Fri).
 The cost of the programme is payable at the time of booking.

 Additional support sessions can be arranged if required and they will be charged for at the rate applicable at the time of booking.